-Maria Montessori named the phase of the child’s life from birth to three ‘The Spiritual Embryonic Stage’, which describes the process of development during which the new born comes into the world and emerges as an individual.
-During this time, the young child needs a very positive and nurturing environment, so the toddler group needs to provide a ‘home away from home’.
+Maria Montessori named the phase of the child’s life from birth to three ‘The Spiritual Embryonic Stage’, which describes the process of development during which the newborn comes into the world and emerges as an individual.
+During this time, the young child needs a very positive and nurturing environment.
 The Ocean View teachers may well be the first people outside of the family with whom the toddler has contact.
-Our warm and consistent approach enables a loving and trusting relationship to develop.
-Learning at this stage takes the form of exploration of the environment using movement and senses, through which language is stimulated.
-In order to maximise learning, the environment must be safe, inviting and with many opportunities for experiences in nature.
-As the child grows, the importance of friendships develops and group play becomes important.
+Our loving and consistent approach enables the development of a trusting relationship in which the child can thrive.

-The toddler environment is separate from the main school with its own classroom and garden.
-The small group size ensures plenty of individual attention.
+The toddler facility is separate from the main school with its own classroom and garden.
+The small group size ensures plenty of individual attention and regular feedback to parents.
 We follow the parent’s lead with regard to potty training and the process is integrated in the daily school routine.
 Children do need to be fully potty trained before moving into the pre-school.

 7.30 – 9.00 a.m.

 Arrive and begin work with educational games, puzzles,